Santroller/Santroller/console_guides/authentication.md

     - For Fortnite Festival you can follow the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.
 - PS4 / PS5, but only if you are not playing Fortnite Festival or Rock Band 4.
     - For Rock Band 4, you can use PS3 mode.
 Do note however that when you do this, it will only work in game, and not the PS4/5 system menu.
-    - For GHL, you can patch the game to support other instruments using [OrbisInstrumentalizer](https://github.com/InvoxiPlayGames/OrbisInstrumentalizer) if you have a GoldHEN modded PS4.
+    - For Rock Band 4 and GHL, you can patch the game to support other instruments using [OrbisInstrumentalizer](https://github.com/InvoxiPlayGames/OrbisInstrumentalizer) if you have a GoldHEN modded PS4.
     - For Fortnite Festival you can follow the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.

 ## Passing authentication checks to a legitimate controller